 - Wireless Network and Guest Access Policy

 The above are the minimum policies an organization should have in place in order to have a sufficiently robust IT Security program.
 We won’t go into specific detail about each policy as part of this article.
-However, we have complied generic templates for each policy which you can download from the OSIbeyond Resource Center.
+However, we have complied generic IT security policy templates for each policy which you can download from the OSIbeyond Resource Center.
 It’s important to note that these templates are just a starting point and that you should heavily customize them to fit the culture and security posture of your organization.

 So where do you start in developing IT Security policies?